Do you want to build functional, high-fidelity prototypes with the latest materials and digital fabrication techniques?

 Prototypes are used in various design and engineering disciplines as an early version of a product or a system.
 They are built for a variety of purposes including to test an idea or concept (e.g., ‘proof-of-concept prototypes’), to represent certain aspects of an intended design (e.g., visual/ functional prototypes), and to trigger discussion in a multi-disciplinary design team (e.g., ‘boundary objects’).

 The course aims at equipping you with a wide range of advanced prototyping skills, techniques and materials to create prototypes, which capture both function and appearance of the intended design.
 To that aim, the course covers a broad interdisciplinary foundation, in-depth knowledge and practical skills, through (guest) lectures, hands-on workshops and multidisciplinary research/design projects.
-In addition to the knowledge and skills necessary for building prototypes, the course injects necessary critical and creative thinking to determine which of these techniques might be applied and at which point in the design process could be applied, by considering economics, feasibility, fidelity as well as environmental sensibility.
+In addition to the knowledge and skills necessary for building prototypes, the course injects necessary critical and creative thinking to determine which of these techniques might be applied and at which point in the design process, by considering economics, feasibility, fidelity as well as environmental sensibility.

 The structure of the minor Advanced Prototyping is shaped around two knowledge/skill-building courses on digital fabrication and emerging materials, and a group project, which combines and applies the related knowledge and skills in the context of specific prototyping assignments.